The Common Framework for Responsible Purchasing Practices

 The Common Framework for Responsible Purchasing Practices is a reference point for companies working to improve their purchasing practices and for Multi-Stakeholder Initiatives supporting their member companies in implementing practical improvements in purchasing, to increase the scope for improved working conditions in supply chains.

-The framework is based on a benchmarking of existing documents and standards of the involved MSIs and others that published recommendations on responsible purchasing.
+The framework is based on benchmarking existing documents and standards of the involved MSIs and others that published recommendations on responsible purchasing.

-The framework has been written with reference to existing documents from these organisations and others and also builds on recommendations by the ‘Sustainable Terms of Trade Initiative (STTI), which is led by the STAR Network (Sustainable Textile of the Asian Region), the International Apparel Federation (IAF) and The Better Buying Institute, supported by GIZ FABRIC.
-The framework has been shared for public consultation and feedback, and those suggestions have been evaluated and integrated where appropriate to produce the updated framework.
+The framework has been written with reference to existing documents from these organisations and others.
+Also, it builds on recommendations by the ‘Sustainable Terms of Trade Initiative’ (STTI), which is led by the STAR Network (Sustainable Textile of the Asian Region), the International Apparel Federation (IAF) and The Better Buying Institute, supported by GIZ FABRIC.
+The framework was shared for public consultation and feedback, and those suggestions have been evaluated and integrated where appropriate to deliver the final framework.

 Public consultation on the Draft Framework